Watauga Library launches Summer Reading Scavenger Hunt

 BOONE — This year the summer reading program, geared toward keeping children and youth reading through the summer, looks different for libraries across the country — including Watauga County Public Library.

-Although there may not be in-person programming at the library this summer, the library is offering other fun activities for families.
-The Watauga County Public Library recently announced “The Great Summer Reading Scavenger Hunt” program.
+Although there may not be in person programming at the library this summer, there are a the library is offering other fun activities for families.
+The Watauga County Public Library recently announced its “The Great Summer Reading Scavenger Hunt” program.

 Each week the youth services librarians hide three different books of varying reading levels in places across the county.
 On Friday afternoons, they will post a new clue with hints to that week’s location on the Watauga County Public Library Facebook page, the Youth Services at Watauga County Public Library Facebook page and the Watauga Library Youth Services Instagram page.